hashtd/gastby-blog-with-existing-static-html-css-website-demo/README.md

 Structure of this project is based on starter blog

+ - `main-site` : Your static html/css website
+ - `src` : Gastby project files

-Following command will generate blog pages & merge files from `main-site` folder into `dist` folder
+Following commands will generate blog pages & merge files from `main-site` folder into `dist` folder

-`dist` folder you can deploy it to any hosting provider
+`dist` folder you can deploy it to any hosting provider.

 ```bash
 npm install